Overview of Warehouses¶

 - If auto-resume is enabled, the warehouse is automatically resumed when any statement that requires a warehouse is submitted and the warehouse is the current warehouse for the session.

 These properties can be used to simplify and automate your monitoring and usage of warehouses to match your workload.
-Auto-suspend ensures that you do not leave a warehouse running (and using credits) when there are no incoming queries.
-Similarly, auto-resume ensures that the warehouse only starts up again when needed.
+Auto-suspend ensures that you do not leave a warehouse running (and consuming credits) when there are no incoming queries.
+Similarly, auto-resume ensures that the warehouse starts up again as soon as it is needed.

-Auto-suspend and auto-resume apply to the entire warehouse and not to the individual clusters in the warehouse, i.e. for a multi-cluster warehouse, these properties only apply when the minimum number of clusters is running (the minimum is typically 1 cluster).
+Auto-suspend and auto-resume apply only to the entire warehouse and not to the individual clusters in the warehouse.
+For a multi-cluster warehouse:

 Query Processing and Concurrency¶

 The number of queries that a warehouse can concurrently process is determined by the size and complexity of each query.
 As queries are submitted, the warehouse calculates and reserves the compute resources needed to process each query.
-If the warehouse does not have enough remaining resources to process a query, it is queued, pending resources that are freed as other running queries complete.
+If the warehouse does not have enough remaining resources to process a query, the query is queued, pending resources that become available as other running queries complete.

 Snowflake provides some object-level parameters that can be set to help control query processing and concurrency: